miron/pelican/content/2022-07-18-generator-expressions.md

 80$ Year four
 100$ Year five

-Calculate and print funding amount to pay with an interest rate of 4%
+Calculate and print funding amount to pay today with an interest rate of 4%

     :::python
     cf = [50, 60, 70, 80, 100]